Informed Random Partition Models with Temporal Dependence: Description of the Informed Partition Prior

 \subsection{Posterior Computation}

 With a prior distribution for $(\rho_1, \ldots, \rho_T)$ specified, it remains to determine a model for the response variable which we denote by $Y_i$ with $i = 1, \ldots, m$ for $T=1$ or $Y_{ti}$ for $T > 1$.
 The modeling decisions associated with $Y_{ti}$ should be driven by its characteristics.
-For example, the data scenarios in the Sections \ref{sect:simul} and \ref{sect:application} make assuming a conditionally independent Gaussian distribution for $\bm{Y} = (Y_{11}, \ldots, Y_{Tm})$ appropriate.
+For example, the data scenarios in Sections \ref{sect:simul} and \ref{sect:application} assume that a conditionally independent Gaussian distribution for $\bm{Y} = (Y_{11}, \ldots, Y_{Tm})$ is appropriate.
 Once specified, posterior sampling of $\bm{\rho} \mid \bm{Y}$ can be achieved by employing the algorithm described in \cite{page_dahl_quintana:22}.
-The algorithm requires checking the compatibility between $\rho^{\mathfrak{R}}_{0}$ and $\rho^{\mathfrak{R}}_1$ for $T = 1$.
-For $T > 1$ compatibility between $\rho^{\mathfrak{R}}_{0}$ and $\rho^{\mathfrak{R}}_t$ must be checked for each $t > 1$ under the conditionally independent model and for $\rho_{t-1}$ and $\rho_t$ under the Markovian structure model.
-Once compatibility is ensured, $\bm{\rho}$ is updated by sampling the cluster membership allocations $c_{ti}$ and using Algorithm 8 of \cite{neal:2000}.
-In addition, sampling from the full conditional for the $\bm{\alpha}$ parameters reduces to a simple Beta-Binomial update, while the binary $\bm{\gamma}$ indicators are easily handled.
-For more details see \cite{page_dahl_quintana:22} and its supplementary material.
-The computer codes that employ the MCMC algorithm to carry out model fitting in Sections \ref{sect:simul} and \ref{sect:application} are available in the {\tt drpm} {\tt R}-package that is located at \url{https://github.com/gpage2990/drpm}.
+The algorithm requires checking the compatibility between $\rho_{0}$ and $\rho_1$ for $T = 1$. $\rho_{0}$ and $\rho_t$ must be checked for each $t > 1$ under the conditionally independent model and for $\rho_{t-1}$ and $\rho_t$ under the Markovian structure model.
+Once compatibility is ensured, $\bm{\rho}$ is updated by sampling the cluster membership allocations $c_{ti}$ using Algorithm 8 of \cite{neal:2000}.
+In addition, sampling from the full conditional for the $\mathbf{A}$ parameters reduces to a simple Beta-Binomial update, while the binary $\bm{\gamma}$ indicators are easily handled.
+The exception to this is in the case of the latent autoregressive model \eqref{eq:priorAR}, for which a simple Metropolis update is employed for the $\xi_{ti}=\logit(\alpha_{ti})$ parameters.